4lm/django-101/README.md

 ## Model-View-What?

-Django's Model-View-Template (MVT) design pattern is differently named from the rest of world's Model-View-Controller (MVC) design pattern.
+Django's Model-View-Template (MVT) design pattern is differently named from the rest of the world's Model-View-Controller (MVC) design pattern.

 Simplified: